This is Elyssa, the farmer. She's been the hands and the heart, the brains and the brawn behind California Street for the last 2+ years.

 About the farmer

-This year, the veggies at California Street Farm are being grown under the watchful eye of Elyssa (she/her) is the farmer at California Street Farm.
-She's thrilled to be growing food right here in Northeast, MPLS.
-I’ve been learning to farm on various vegetable and livestock farms in both Minnesota and Massachusetts for the last four years, including a farm running on literal horse-power.
-My goal for my time at California Street is to create a space of belonging and learning, all while growing nutritious, accessible food and respecting the soil I’m working in.
-I look forward to seeing you around the neighborhood this season!
+Elyssa (she/her) is the farmer at California Street Farm.
+She's thrilled to be growing food right here in Northeast, MPLS!
+Before managing California Street Farm she worked on various vegetable and livestock farms in both Minnesota and Massachusetts for several years, including a farm running on literal horse-power.
+Her goal with California Street is to create a space of belonging and learning, all while growing nutritious, accessible food and respecting the soil she's working in.
+Elyssa looks forward to seeing folks around the neighborhood this season!
 When she's not at the farm or at the farmers' market, you may see her riding around on bicycle or enjoying her favorite restaurants and bars in NE.

-I farm with your health, the health of the soil, and the health of the environment in mind.
-While I am not certified organic, I do follow organic growing practices.
-All of my farming is done by hand, I support pollinators and minimize soil disturbance, and I do not use chemical pesticides or chemical fertilizers of any kind.
+We farm with your health, the health of the soil, and the health of the environment in mind.
+While we are not certified organic, we do follow organic growing practices.
+All of our farming is done by hand, we support pollinators and minimize soil disturbance, and we do not use chemical pesticides or chemical fertilizers of any kind.

-In 2022, I'm excited to grow a diverse variety of vegetables, fruits, and herbs.
-I'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, herbs, hot peppers, kale, leeks, little gem lettuce, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.
+In 2024, we're excited to grow a diverse variety of vegetables, fruits, and herbs.
+We'll be bringing the following to market this season: arugula, baby kale, basil, beans, beets, bell peppers, cabbage, carrots, celeriac, chard, cherry tomatoes, cilantro, cucumbers, eggplant, fennel, herbs, hot peppers, kale, leeks, little gem lettuce, peas, potatoes, radishes, rutabaga, salad mix, scallions, shallots, shishito peppers, spinach, summer squash, sweet potatoes, tomatoes, turnips, watermelons, winter squash, and zucchini.